 - Rideshare and food delivery perks: Thanks to two Chase partnerships, you'll earn 5% cash back (an extra 3.5%) on Lyft rides taken through March 2022, and be offered a complimentary DashPass delivery membership for three months.
 These aren't high-value benefits, but nice additions to an otherwise simple cash-back card.

-- Foreign transaction fee: Using this card abroad wipes out your rewards because of the 3% fee on purchases made in other countries.
+- Foreign transaction fee: Using this card abroad wipes out the benefit of your rewards because of the 3% fee on purchases made in other countries.
 Pair this card with one with travel rewards, or check out a card with a flat rewards-earning rate and no foreign transaction fee, like the Capital One Quicksilver Rewards or the Bank of America Travel Rewards.

 Spend $500 within three months of opening your account and you'll get $200 cash back.
-This is a typical offer for a no-annual-fee cash-back card, and one you should be able to earn quickly without adjusting your normal spending habits.
+This is a pretty typical offer for a no-annual-fee cash-back card, and one you should be able to earn quickly without adjusting your normal spending habits.